A Comprehensive Guide to Your First Powerlifting Meet

 Unless you have experience with equipped lifting, enter as a raw lifter.

-You'll compete with no or minimal equipment, such as a lifting belt, knee sleeves, and wraps.
+Raw lifting refers to either no or minimal equipment such as a lifting belt, knee sleeves, and wrist wraps.
 By contrast, equipped lifting features specialized gear such as knee wraps and bench shirts.
-While fun, equipped lifting adds cost and complexity for beginners.

 Read up on the rules.